d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 ### Flipping and Cropping

+:begin_tab:`mxnet`
 [**Flipping the image left and right**] usually does not change the category of the object.
 This is one of the earliest and most widely used methods of image augmentation.
 Next, we use the `transforms` module to create the `RandomFlipLeftRight` instance, which flips an image left and right with a 50% chance.

+:begin_tab:`pytorch`
+[**Flipping the image left and right**] usually does not change the category of the object.
+This is one of the earliest and most widely used methods of image augmentation.
+Next, we use the `transforms` module to create the `RandomHorizontalFlip` instance, which flips an image left and right with a 50% chance.

 ```{.python .input}